24002208/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

-# EXPERIMENT 1 : ER Diagram Workshop – Submission Template
+# ER Diagram Workshop – Submission Template
-## NAME :  DHAMINI S
-## REGISTRATION NUMBER : 212224040064

 ## Objective
 To understand and apply ER modeling concepts by creating ER diagrams for real-world applications.